-Note: In Scotland, a new Child Disability Payment will replace DLA for children.
-You can apply from summer 2021 with a full roll-out from autumn 2021.
+Note: In Scotland, the Scottish Government has introduced a new Scottish Child Disability Payment which is replacing DLA for children.
+It has the same qualifying criteria and is open for new applications.
 This will be paid until your child reaches 18.
-The new benefit will have similar rules for claiming as DLA for children.
 If your child is currently receiving DLA for children, you do not need to do anything as this will continue.